c-atts/catts-sdk/README.md

 For some examples of recipes, see the [catts-recipes](https://github.com/c-atts/catts-recipes) repository.

+## What is C–ATTS?

+C–ATTS, or Composite Attestations, is a new type of attestation that combines data from multiple sources to form a unified and verifiable credential.

+To learn more, see the [C–ATTS website](https://catts.run).

 ## Installation

 Install the package globally to be able to use the `catts` command-line tool.